-Finally we come to the acting.
-The most intangible of all the acting skills (supposedly).
-There’s no other way to refine your acting technique than by doing.
-Working on scenes and monologues, doing Plays, Film and TV.
+Finally, we come to the acting.
+The most intangible of all skills (supposedly).
+There’s no other way to refine your acting technique than by doing: working on scenes and monologues, doing Plays, Film and TV.
 But we don’t always have the opportunities to do these things the level we would like.
 However, there are some basics you can work on regularly which help to build connection, presence, storytelling and listening.

 Work.
 Working on your craft is how you get better.
 That could be in a class or on a production.
 The key is to always be learning.
 Aiming for perfection doesn’t work: you will never be ‘finished’ in your quest in how to act!
 (Terrifying, I know.)
 Like any artistic pursuit, becoming a better actor is about becoming more open, honest and vulnerable.
 So get out there and hustle up some work!
 It doesn’t have to be paid, professional work.
 Work on a scene with a friend, or join StageMilk Drama Club and work with our amazing community.
 But just try to pick up scripts as often as possible!

 #2 How to Act (A Process)